 PCAT

 The Pharmacy College Admission Test, PCAT is an entrance exam used to identify qualified applicants to pharmacy colleges before pursuing further of pharmaceutical education.
 The test is computer based and measures general academic ability and scientific knowledge.
 The PCAT is scored on a scale from 200-600.
 A PCAT score of 430 hits the 90th percentile and is considered fairly competitive.
 Kaplan offers PCAT prep courses various sources to utilize.
+The pharmacy schools in South Carolina no longer require the submission of a PCAT score, but out of state school requirements vary.

 Letters of Recommendation